Create a capture session

 Create button

-This finishes the Reconstruction set up.
-The reconstruction is added to the Project Tree pane.
+This finishes the reconstructions setup.
+A Reconstructions section is added to the Project Tree pane.

 Run the reconstruction

 Now that the reconstruction has been set up, the next step is to run it.
 This will take some time, depending on your computer resources.
-On a computer with 128 GB RAM, AMD Ryzen 24 core CPU @3.8 GHz, and Nvidia GeForce RTX4090 GPU, the process will take approximately 8 hours.
+On a single computer with 128 GB RAM, AMD Ryzen 24 core CPU at 3.8 GHz, and Nvidia GeForce RTX4090 GPU, the process will take approximately 6 hours.
+Adding additional nodes will make the process faster.

-1. On the ribbon, on the Reconstruction tab, in the Processing section, click Run.
+1. On the ribbon, on the Reconstruction tab, in the Processing section, click Submit.

 Note: